Silverfeelin/Starbound-Keybinds/README.md

 15. `aimRelative` ([vec2](#vec2))
 `aimPosition` relative to `position`.
 16. `f` ([boolean](#boolean))
-True while holding F, without holding G or H.
+True while holding F.
  * 'PlayerTechAction1' defaults to F.
 17. `g` ([boolean](#boolean))
-True while holding G, without holding F or H.
+True while holding G.
  * 'PlayerTechAction2' is not bound by default anymore.
 You can bind it by adding an option to the keybindingsmenu.config.
 18. `h` ([boolean](#boolean))
-True while holding H, without holding F or G.
+True while holding H.
  * 'PlayerTechAction3' is not bound by default anymore.
 You can bind it by adding an option to the keybindingsmenu.config.
 19. `aimOffset` ([vec2](#vec2))
 Value indicating how far `position`, `aimPosition` and `aimRelative` may be off.
 With no value set, the default value `2,2` is used.